K'naan: Political involvement

 K'Naan has remained committed to his Somali roots and continues to be outspoken in the geopolitics of his home country.
 He is often regarded as a spokesperson for the Toronto Somali community.
-In 2007, he was invited by Canadian Broadcast Corporation to reflect on changes in the Somali courts, including the removal of the Islamic Courts Union.
+In 2007, he was invited by Canadian Broadcasting Corporation to reflect on changes in the Somali courts, including the removal of the Islamic Courts Union.
 K'Naan renounced this act by Somalia and indicated his support for the Islamic Courts Union, pushing back on the Western critiques of Muslim governing systems.
 Furthermore, he has spoken out against the clan system used in Somalia and particularly its use in immigrant communities in Canada.

 K'Naan's engagement with his Somali roots dates back to his first hit "Soobax," which in his native Somali language means "come out."
 The song critiques the warlords that held power in Somalia's capital, Mogadishu.
 The song gained popularity in Somalia, Canada and the United States.
 Additionally, K'Naan goes beyond reflecting on his Somali roots in his lyrics as he often raps in both English and Somali rather than one language.
 His choice to blend both languages has made him a standout among hip hop artists.

 K'Naan's involvement in rap and hip hop in North America has expanded the discussion on both Somali and the Black Diaspora in the West.
 Both his music and appearances on television and radio shows have grown the conversation on what it means to be Black in Canada.
 In addition to Black communities that have been residing in the country for over a century there are large Black immigrant communities from the Caribbean and Africa.

 Rather than speaking for a larger Black diaspora, K'Naan speaks on his own personal experience including being Somali in Canada.
 K'Naan continues to be a voice of the Toronto Somali communities.

 K'naan's cover of the Bob Dylan song "With God on Our Side" is the closing song on Michael Moore's movie Fahrenheit 11/9.